-As you can see, there are nearly a dozen reasons why your little one’s stool might be a disconcerting green.
+As you can see, there are many reasons why your little one’s stool might be a disconcerting green.

 Most of them aren’t harmful and will not last.

-Just remember to talk with your baby’s pediatrician if you continue to see green stool in your baby’s diaper over a long period of time or with frequency, and include a certified IBCLC on your team to help with any breastfeeding questions and concerns you might have.
+Just remember to talk with your baby’s pediatrician if you continue to see green stool in your baby’s diaper over a long period of time or with frequency, and include an IBCLC on your team to help with any breastfeeding questions and concerns you might have.

 Baby poop can change colors rather frequently, and during your time as a parent you may see an entire rainbow – from mustard yellow to brown to green, even black.